| tadyatha om gate gate paragate parasamgate

 Eventually, they replace every victim experience with the experience of being in complete control.
 By controlling their reactions to the cycle of outside experiences which was put in motion long before, they make themselves completely free.
 As we move toward spiritual freedom through responsibility for our actions are reactions, our Jyotisha chart has increasingly less predictive power.
 Eventually, it will mean nothing.

 Yet, for you and I who are"on the path" but not quite there, the Jyotisha chart is a valuable document, which can assist our spiritual awareness and inspire us to deeper moral commitment.

-Chandra in bhava-10 connotes super high levels of publc recognition"a familiar face"as one becomes a "household (Chandra) name".
+Chandra in bhava-10 connotes super high levels of publc recognition"a familiar face"as one becomes a"household (Chandra) name".
 Chandra is also Gandiji's atmakaraka which adds a spiritual purpose to the parenting, sheltering, Old Ways, habitual, rhythmic (spinning) behaviors which caused this great but humble leader to become an international icon of nonviolent civil disobedience.
 Other social justice leaders such as

 Generally, there is never enough money due to the native constantly investing whatever funds are available into knowledge-obtainment such as time for study, travel for study, books for study etc. (and not much in funds either due to Shani-2).

-L-11 Sun in Virgo in 12thhouse indicates low earnings.
+Vriddhipathi-11 Surya-Kanya in classroom-12 indicates low earnings.
 Surya the karaka for confidence and entitlements who is also indicator of income is plunged into iniquity in vyaya bhava, effectively ensuring a life of penury.
-Albeit Shani could, as the diligent yogakaraka, produce capability in languages which would ultimately bring the knowledge-treasure so much sought.
+Albeit Professor Shani could, as the diligent yogakaraka, produce capability in languages which would ultimately bring the knowledge-treasure so much sought.
 But money?
 Very little.
 And his affinity [Chandra] for foreigners (Rahu) looked to produce a grand notoriety - perhaps a famous criminal!

-At the birth of Satyagraha 1869-1948 Mahatma Mohandas Gandhi, the local astrologers issued his light-skinned wealthy merchant parents a dire warning for their older son: tightly control him, else he will end up imprisoned through criminal association with dark foreigners (Rahu) - and die in penniless disgrace...
+At the birth of Satyagraha 1869-1948 Mahatma Mohandas Gandhi,the local astrologers issued his fair-skinned financially privileged merchant parents a dire warning for their older son: tightly control him, else he will end up imprisoned through criminal association with dark, oily foreigners (Rahu) - and die in penniless disgrace...